Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Empirical Application

-We estimate the optimal MMW and MMI policies using Algorithms~\ref{algo:MMW_PL} and~\ref{algo:MMI_PL}, with $K = 10$ folds for cross-fitting.
-The conditional quantile functions $q_{\Lambda^*}^{\pm}$ are estimated using gradient boosted trees, and the nominal propensity score $e$ and CVaR $\rho_{t, \Lambda^*}^{\pm}$ are estimated using random forests.
-To account for program costs, we subtract \$1,216 from the outcomes of treated individuals.
+We estimate the optimal MMW and MMI policies using Algorithms~\ref{algo:MMW_PL} and~\ref{algo:MMI_PL}, with $K=10$ folds for cross-fitting.
+The conditional quantile functions $q_{ {\Lambda}}^{\pm}$ are estimated using gradient boosted trees, and the nominal propensity score $e$ and CVaR $\rho_{t, {\Lambda}}^{\pm}$ are estimated using random forests. {The nominal propensity score estimates range from $0.27$ to $0.73$, so we retain the full sample without trimming.} To account for program costs, we subtract \$1,216 from the outcomes of treated individuals.
 This amount corresponds to the average cost of services per actual participant, as reported in Table 5 of~\citet{bloom1997benefits}.
 Following the approach of~\cite{kitagawa2018a} and~\citet{d2021orthogonal}, we consider the class of quadrant treatment policies due to its simplicity and interpretability:

+{ Given the cross-fitted doubly robust scores, we maximize the estimated robust criterion by searching over all values of $(s_1,s_2)$ and all threshold pairs $(t_1,t_2)$ induced by the observed values of education and pre-program earnings, following the implementation in \citet{kitagawa2018a}.}

 \Cref{fig:CATE_hi_lo_bounds} presents the estimated upper and lower bounds of the CATE under the MSM framework, evaluated across different values of the sensitivity parameter $\Lambda \in \{1, 1.5, 2\}$.
 When $\Lambda = 1$, the estimated upper and lower bounds coincide.
 Choosing a larger value of $\Lambda$ can yield more robust policy targeting by ensuring that the identified set contains the true causal effect.
 However, this robustness comes at the cost of producing less informative estimates and more conservative policy intervention.
 Therefore, we recommend that practitioners examine results across a range of $\Lambda$ values to assess the sensitivity of their conclusions to unobserved confounding.